Highly available SQLite cluster with embedded NATS JetStream.

 go install github.com/litesql/ha@latest

-1.2 Install using Docker
+1.2 Install with Docker

 docker run --name ha \